3rd Test: Will Rain Play Spoilsport on Opening Day at SCG?

 Sydney Weather Forecast 3rd Test: India vs Australia

 Apart from the closure of the Queensland borders ahead of the third Test between India and Australia, there has been a lot of talk, predictions, and speculations around the Sydney weather for the much-awaited New Year Test.
-Also Read - India vs Australia 2021: Ajinkya Rahane Can Equal Big Captaincy Record of MS Dhoni During 3rd Test at Sydney Cricket Ground (SCG)
+Also Read - AUS vs IND: Tim Paine Warns 'Tension Starting to Boil' Ahead of 3rd Test in Sydney

 The humidity would be around 60 per cent, while the temperature would be around 20-25-degree Celcius.
-Also Read - Scammer Dupes Over 200 Fans in Sydney Promising Fake 'Meet & Greet' With Indian Cricket Team
+Also Read - India's Predicted XI For 3rd Test: Rohit Sharma Comeback to T. Natarajan Debut, Two Changes Likely For SCG Game

 Sydney Weather Forecast (Image: Accuweather)